Get

 The Australian Cattle Dog’s short, thick coat isn’t high maintenance, but the tradeoff with the double coat is the shedding.
 While you won’t have to worry about haircuts, brushing is necessary a few times weekly.

-During the spring and fall shedding periods, you may need to brush your dog daily with a de-shedding tool and curry brush to keep the house free of fur.
+During the spring and fall shedding periods, you may need to brush your dog daily with a de-shedding tool and a curry brush to keep the house free of fur.

 Health and Conditions 🏥